sushantbhatnagar/quandoo/README.md

 # Secure Area Website

-This website can be used by users to login to secure area, check their details by hovering over different avatars and validate details of their emails, website and actions available in respective data tables.
+This website can be used by users to login to secure area, check their details by hovering over different avatars and validate details of their emails, website and actions available in their respective data tables.

+# Framework - Folder Structure

+Cucumber is a tool that facilitates Behavior Driven Development framework.
+It acts as a living documentation wherein the scenarios can be written in Gherkin language, a plain text language which keeps Stakeholders, Developers and Testers on the same page in terms of the feature to be developed.

+It focuses on end-user and the scenarios that are priority as per the business domain.
+The tests are easy to write, maintainable and reusable.

+Cucumber execution starts from **support/env.rb** file loading the required gems and adding PageObject to the World object that Cucumber creates.

+Cucumber provides a number of hooks which allow us to run blocks at various points in the Cucumber test cycle.
+We can put them in any other file under the support directory, in this case ; a file called **support/hooks.rb**.

+Feature files can be put under **features/** directory with .feature extension.

+Actual code implementation takes place in **step_definitions/** directory having steps to navigate through the scenarios defined in the feature files.

+**lib/pages** directory contains the page object design pattern implementation with each page/component in application defined as a separate page.

+**lib/panels** directory contains the reusable elements that can be used across different pages supporting template-method pattern.

+Different environments like regression, preproduction or tests related to smoke, sanity can be defined in **cucumber.yml** file as profiles.

-# Framework Details
+# Framework - Installation Instructions

+**_Assuming_** Ruby version > 2.3 is installed in your system along with any IDE that supports Ruby.

 To run this framework and its feature scenarios, you will need to have few gems installed beforehand: